docsforadobe/premiere-plugin-guide/docs/importers/selector-descriptions.md

 The current file, inPoint, and new duration are given and a destination file path.

-If a file has video and audio, the trim time is in the video’s timebase.
+If a file has video and audio, the trim time is in the video's timebase.

 For audio only, the trim times are in the audio timebase.